ligato/osseus/README.md

 ```

 **NOTE:**
 To test everything is working properly, first make sure that there are no errors in any of the build processes or when the containers start up.
-Then, go to the local network endpoint where the **ui** is displayed, click new project, choose some plugins & click "save project".
-You'll then see Agent go through transactions and can double check that the k-v pairs were stored successfully in etcd by running ```etcdctl get --from-key ''```.
+Then, go to the local network endpoint where the **UI** is displayed, choose some plugins & click "Generate".
+You'll then see the Agent go through transactions and can double check that the k-v pairs were stored successfully in etcd by running ```etcdctl get --from-key ''``` in a separate terminal.

 ## Documentation